headjs/headjs/README.md

    	    - Configure custom height/width/browser breakpoints
 	    - ..etc
 	- Remove tests from css3.js and let users "roll their own"
+      - 80% of css related tests are probably irrevelant anyways
+        - For things like border-radius & the likes everyone uses gracefull degradation with their css anyways ..right ? :)
 	- Renaming files
 	  - head.responsive.js (can be used standalone)
 	    - old core.js with a few additions from css3.js so we can externalise the test suite